-For elaboration on each experience, see the 10 Luxury Activities in Christchurch.
+For elaboration on each experience, see the 10 Best Luxury Experiences in Christchurch.

-As for other Christchurch adventures, you’ll find them combined in the all-weather section below or in the 10 Luxury Activities in Christchurch.
+As for other Christchurch adventures, you’ll find them combined in the all-weather section below or in the 10 Luxury Experiences in Christchurch.

 Whatever the weather is doing, exploring Christchurch and its surrounding wine regions and landscapes are well worth doing from the comfort of a luxury vehicle.

-Explore the boutique wine region of the Waipara Valley, just outside of Christchurch, on a private guided tour.
-Join NZSI Tours & Travel for a hassle-free excursion to the Waipara wineries including four different wine tastings and a gourmet lunch – see more details on Viator and Tripadvisor.
+Explore the boutique wine region of the Waipara Valley, just outside of Christchurch, on a guided wine tour.
+Join NZSI Tours & Travel for a hassle-free excursion to the Waipara wineries including four different wine tastings and a gourmet lunch.
+What’s more, the private tour is entirely for you.
 Alternatively, Cheeky Wine Tours offers more social yet small-group wine tours of the region to various cellar doors with lunch, snacks and fine wine included.
-Find out more about this tour on Viator and Tripadvisor.
+Tours include pick-ups.

 Fine Dining in Christchurch

-What Christchurch lacks in luxury adventure activities, it certainly more than makes up for in fine dining.
+Christchurch certainly has no lack of fine dining.
 If looking for that special place to celebrate a big occasion, or simply because you’re only going to be in Christchurch once, these are the fine dining establishments well worth booking a table.

 Inati (48 Hereford Street) is a fine dining restaurant with cuisine designed to be shared.
 Showcasing quality Canterbury cuisine, the menu dips into the earth, land and sea for a comprehensive gastronomical experience.